FYI: You only have until Dec. 31 to score these 2018 tax breaks

 Updated on Dec.
 11, 2018: We know you're drowning in wrapping paper, packing for holiday flights and hitting up soirees, but Dec.
-31 doesn't just mark the end of 2017.
+31 doesn't just mark the end of 2018.
 It's also the deadline for important tax stuff.

-Contributions into a 529 college savings plan — a custodial trust fund that helps a beneficiary pay for their higher education — also don't count as taxable income.
-As such, this account is another option when it comes to scoring a federal tax break for 2017 ... so long as you make the contribution by, you guessed it, Dec.
+Contributions into a 529 college savings plan — a custodial trust fund that helps a beneficiary pay for their higher education — also don't count as taxable income in 34 states.
+As such, this account is another option when it comes to scoring a state income tax break for 2018 ... so long as you make the contribution by, you guessed it, Dec.
 31. (Editor's Note: An earlier version of this article erroneously stated you could get a federal tax break by contributing to a 529 plan.
 You can't deduct contributions on your federal tax returns, but anything you earn on your investments is tax-free.*)

 There's no hard and fast limit for how much money you can put in a 529 plan each year.
 The IRS provides this vague descriptor: "Contributions can not exceed the amount necessary to provide for the qualified education expenses of the beneficiary."
 (Thanks, IRS!)

 Still, keep it under $14,000 if you want to avoid gift tax consequences.

 Bonus tip: Seven states — Georgia, Iowa, Mississippi, Oklahoma, Oregon, South Carolina and Wisconsin — have extended deadlines, so, if you live in one, you can score a tax break on your state return post-2018.